-The purpose of the Draft Bison and Elk Management Plan and Environmental Impact Statement is to analyze options for managing the two herds for the next 15 years.
-Once a final plan has been selected, it will provide managers with goals, objectives, and strategies for managing bison and elk on the National Elk Refuge and in Grand Teton National Park, and it will contribute to the missions and management policies of the U.S. Fish and Wildlife Service and the National Park Service.
-Given the substantial contributions that the refuge and the park make to the Jackson bison and elk herds and the effects that the herds can have on surrounding habitats, the plan will also contribute to the herd objectives set by the Wyoming Game and Fish Department, as well as to several goals and objectives established by the U.S. Forest Service related to elk, bison, and their habitat in Bridger-Teton National Forest.
+The purpose of the Final Bison and Elk Management Plan and Environmental Impact Statement is to analyze options for managing the two herds for the next 15 years.
+Once finalized by a Record of Decision, the plan will provide managers with goals, objectives, and strategies for managing bison and elk on the National Elk Refuge and in ming Game and Fish Department, as well as to several goals and objectives established by the U.S. Forest Service related to elk, bison, and their habitat in Bridger-Teton National Forest.

+Grand Teton National Park, and it will contribute to the missions and management policies of the U.S. Fish and Wildlife Service and the National Park Service.
+Given the substantial contributions that the refuge and the park make to the Jackson bison and elk herds and the effects that the herds can have on surrounding habitats, the plan will also contribute to the herd objectives set by the Wyonot discount the highly successful past and present efforts to conserve elk and bison in